Updated May 19, 2023

 - UTL_RAW: This is a package.
 UTL denotes that it’s not specific to the database environment but can also be used in other environments.

 - CAST_TO_RAW: This function casts a VARCHAR value to a VARBINARY value.

 - Column Name: The column data that will be encrypted

-- [Alias Name]: It’s an optional.
-Alias name can be used for understand.
+- [Alias Name]: It’s optional.
+The alias name can be used to understand.

-- Table Name: It’s a name of the table that will be used.
+- Table Name: It’s the name of the table that will be used.

 SELECT Ename, DBMS_OBFUSCATION_TOOLKIT.MD5 (INPUT =>